sherbold/replication-kit-tse-2017-benchmark/README.md

 - true negative rate
 - the confusion matrix itself (tp, fp, tn, fn columns).

-**There are several other columns within the as well, however, they should be ignored as they are experimental and where not tested properly**.
+**There are several other columns within the data as well, however, they should be ignored as they are experimental and were not tested properly**.
 Most of them result rather from testing what is possible with CrossPare and where hacked in rather quickly without any double checking, e.g., AUCEC to see if the evaluation framework would be able to take effort into account.
-However, this works only for some data sets, and even there buggy. *Please also note that this comment holds only for the version of CrossPare contained in the replication package.
+However, this works only for some data sets, and even there it is still buggy. *Please also note that this comment holds only for the version of CrossPare contained in the replication package.
 Further development since April 2017 may have fixed, removed or added the calculation of metrics.*

 Raw benchmark results
 ------------------------------------------